-Easily Create Viral Memes/Digi-Posters with These Editing Tools
+Easily Create Viral Memes with These Editing Tools

-Pinterest, Instagram, Flickr, Facebook, Twitter, Google+, and a wealth of other social networks facilitate image sharing.
+Pinterest, Instagram, Facebook, Twitter, and a wealth of other social networks facilitate image sharing.
 Some of the most commonly shared images are digital posters or memes, which are basically text added to a photo or other background.
-They may be quotes, captions, deep thoughts, charity messages, advocacy, humourous, etc.
+Networks like Facebook now facilitate animated gifs that you can customize for your business.
+Sharable images may be quotes, captions, deep thoughts, charity messages, advocacy, humourous, etc.

-There are several ways businesses can benefit from digi-posters:
+There are several ways businesses can benefit from shareable images:

 - Brand the image with your URL or logo so it’s shared with the meme.